XbyOrange/notificationapp/README.md

 ![GitHub Logo](./notificationapp.png)

+## How to use

+There're two endpoints:
+   - Template endpoint in order to manage the different templates
+   - Notification endpoint to send notifications

 ## Store a new Template

 This part of the API offer the possibility of create, delete and get the templates available to send notifications